 Sushi

-When it comes to Japanese food, perhaps there is none more famous than Sushi.
-Sushi typically consists of vinegared rice combined with various ingredients such as raw or cooked seafood, vegetables, and sometimes tropical fruits.
-Sushi is often served with soy sauce, wasabi (a spicy green paste made from horseradish), and pickled ginger.
+When it comes to Japanese food, perhaps none is more famous than Sushi.
+Sushi typically consists of vinegared rice combined with various ingredients such as raw or cooked seafood and vegetables.
+It is often paired with soy sauce, wasabi (a spicy green paste made from horseradish), and pickled ginger.

 Nigiri